-- \ Spectral data: They are organised according to a triangular truncation: there are spectral coefficients for each couple of wavenumbers (m, n) (m is the zonal wavenumber, n is the total wavenumber), where n varies between 0 and the model truncation $N_s$ , and m varies between 0 and n. - \ Grid-point data: Grid-point data are organised on a Gaussian grid.
+- \ Spectral data: They are organised according to a triangular truncation: there are spectral coefficients for each couple of wavenumbers (m, n) (m is the zonal wavenumber, n is the total wavenumber), where n varies between 0 and the model truncation $N_s$ (in variable NSMAX), and m varies between 0 and n. - \ Grid-point data: Grid-point data are organised on a Gaussian grid.
+There are NDLON longitudes and NDGLG latitudes.
+A 2D field has a total amount of NGPTOTG grid-points.